AdHoc-Protocol/AdHoc-protocol/README.md

 The `protocol description file` is essentially a plain C# source code file within a .NET project.
 To create a `protocol description file`, follow these steps:

-As a DSL (Domain-Specific Language) to describe the AdHoc protocol, the C# language was chosen.
-The protocol description file is essentially a plain C# source code file within a .NET project.
-By using this approach, you can leverage the C# language and its features to define and describe the AdHoc protocol in a structured and readable manner.

 To create a `protocol description file`, follow these steps:

 - Start by creating a C# project.